 Unallowable advertising or public relations costs include the following:

-Costs of meetings or other events specific to fundraising or other organizational activities not related to the state award including:
+Costs of meetings or other events not related to the state award

-(a) Costs of displays, demonstrations, or exhibits;

-(b) Costs of meeting rooms, hospitality suites, or other special facilities used in conjunction with shows or other special events;

-(c) Salaries and wages of employees or cost of services engaged in setting up or displaying exhibits, making demonstrations, or providing briefings.

-(2) Costs of promotional items or memorabilia, including models, gifts, or souvenirs which are not related to the state award.
+(2) Costs of memorabilia, models, gifts, or hospitality suites

-(3) Costs of advertising or public relations designed solely to promote the organization.
+(3) Costs of advertising or public relations designed solely to promote the organization or solely for fundraising purposes.

 20. Fundraising

 a.
 Definitions

-Fundraising is defined as the organization’s efforts to raise capital or obtain contributions (e.g., cash, non-cash assets, services, time, gifts, grants) through financial campaigns, endowment drives, or other forms of solicitation.
+Fundraising is defined as the organization’s efforts to raise capital or obtain contributions (e.g., cash, non-cash assets, services, time, gifts, ) through financial campaigns, endowment drives, or other forms of solicitation.

 Examples of fundraising costs include, but are not limited to, the proportional salaries and wages of staff members engaged in fundraising; fees for professional fundraisers; recruiting or training volunteer fundraisers; preparation, printing, or distribution of fundraising materials; preparation or maintenance of mailing lists; or participation in federated fundraising campaigns [see Item